AntonC9018/uniCourse_csharp/docs/en/concepts.md

 Like mentioned above, to start a program, you type its name and hit Enter.
 For example, if there's a file named "prog.exe" and you type "prog.exe" and hit Enter, it will run the file "prog.exe".
 ".exe" is optional to type on Windows, so just typing "prog" would also start the same program.
-".exe" is the only special extension that works like this, to run programs with other extensions you need to type the name fully.
+".exe" is one of few special extensions that work like this, to run programs with other extensions you need to type the name fully.

 > "exe" stands for "executable".